Omelekhin/Pomidorko-OSX/README.md

 6. The shit in the right corner
 7. Saving progress to the disk
 8. Fade from dock
+9. Reset progress at early morning

 We need to make up this shit before December the 20th:

-1. Reset progress at early morning
-2. Settings window
+1. Settings window
+2. Show menu while dock icon is hidden

 That's all the shit needed to be implemented